komaljasuja/ASL-Project/README.md

 Images or design
   started with ASL
-  Translate to other language as other may not know english Predict the word to save and fasten the communication Converting text to Speech
+  Translate to other language as other may not know english   - Eg : translate.py -> this file is responsible for translation Predict the word to save and fasten the communication Converting text to Speech